germanbook/Assignment2/README.md

-# Assignment2 - Patient Register
+# Assignment 2 - Patient Register

 This is a patient registry for a hospital.

 Users can run this app using a .exe file.

-With this app a user can add new patients, update existing entries, designate a patient as dicharged, and view separate lists of long-term, day paitent, and discharged patients.
+With this app a user can add new patients, update existing entries, designate a patient as discharged, and view separate lists of long-term, day patient, and discharged patients.

 Users can search for patients using either name or patient ID with the “Search and Update” button.